Hey again, how were your weekends guys?

 I’m not giving up yet though, because an October without pumpkin pie spice is something I refuse to do.
 No way.
 I mean, there is probably an endless amount of holidays and the traditional foods to go with them that I would have no problem skipping completely.
 Harvest time though, uh uh, it’s was my favorite growing up because of all its various traditions.
 Maybe I’m not feeling the nostalgia very much right now, but I’m strongly hoping it’s just being stored away for an epic reappearance later on.

-Back to French toast though, which by the way is something else Diego had never tried and has been loving every time I’ve made it for him.
-It’s like sharing bits of sunshine.
 Anyway, this recipe is pretty incredible if I do say so myself.
 I’m not gonna lie, I never thought I’d find any other way to make French toast that competed with the classic, but I was wrong.
 Liv and I used to have some pretty technical debates for our age about which was better, pancakes or French toast.
 Personally, I’ll always play for team French toast but she is a pancake girl so I sort of came to think of French toast as my thing.
 I like it the way my daddy made it for us the entire time I was growing up and that’s probably why I haven’t messed very much with fixing what isn’t broken.
 On occasion though, I have had the urge to test a new version and this was one of those times.

 Something else I was wrong about was how I feel about doing it.
 I thought I’d feel guilty as if I was cheating on my beloved, but instead it’s more like I’m just upgrading what is already amazing to something only slightly more amazing.
 I mean, you’ve still got all the cinnamon and toasty goodness going on, but you’ve also got the flavor of a festive pumpkin pie at the same time.
 Now that’s my idea of a perfect breakfast.
 Not to mention that it’s super fast and easy, every bit as much as the regular kind.
 Come on, you know you’re dying to taste so you’ve gotta do it!